can you count to ten?

 the honest part

-Every number here was checked twice, against two separate sources, before it earned its place.
+The written words were each checked against two separate sources before they earned a place.
 When the sources argued, we went with the way people actually say the numbers out loud.
+If you looked for Chichewa: we could not check it twice, so it is not here yet.
+Wrong felt worse than missing.

 sources and credits